alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 `{% %}` embeds statements of code inside a template, for example, for a loop, it embeds the if-else statements, which are evaluated at runtime but are not printed.

 So where does jinja2 gets the values for its variables?
-At the runtime of the playbook, Jinja2 has access to all the variable that is reference inside that particular playbook.
-So the variables inside the jinja2 template is substituted with the values from the facts and variable obtained from the playbook at the run time.
+At the runtime of the playbook, Jinja2 has access to all the variable that are referenced inside that particular playbook.
+So the values for the variables inside the jinja2 template is substituted with the values from the facts and variable obtained from the playbook at the run time.

 **Steps to create the templates:**